 *if your dog likes the crate, we will not tell you not to use it.
 If crating a dog is solving a problem and/or is the preference of my client and their dog, then, by all means, stick with it.
 If the dog is refusing to go into a crate, we address the reason (ie - anxiety/separation anxiety), which, in turn, results in either, a) the dog no longer fearing the crate and happily hanging out in it, or 2) the dog no longer chewing/messing/panicking and, therefore, not needing to be in the crate.
 We leave that decision to the dog!

 *if you and your dog enjoy agility then keep with it!
 Fun activities, including agility and canine enrichment exercises, are great ways to stimulate the brain, increase bond, and provide exercise.
 They can also decrease anxiety and improve behaviors!
 For these reasons, we never discourage them; however, we do not rely on them to address your needs.

-If we feel a method, technique or approach is not recommended for your dog, we will discuss this, allowing you to make an educated decision.
+If I feel a method, technique or approach is not recommended for your dog, we will discuss this, allowing you to make an educated decision.